shroffsagar/agentic-code-review-and-refinement/README.md

 Currently working on:
 1. Designing the Refinement Agent (Phase 4)
+   - Implementing Tree-sitter integration as a foundational component
+   - Building a robust code analysis system for syntactic understanding
    - Defining refinement prompt templates for code modification
-   - Planning the syntactic unit-based approach for more coherent changes
-   - Evaluating Tree-sitter integration for syntactic code analysis
-   - Designing the comment processing system to handle unresolved suggestions
+   - Creating a unified approach to process comments and perform structured code changes

-Next major milestone: Implementing the core Refinement Agent functionality with the ability to process unresolved review comments and make targeted code modifications.
+Next major milestone: Implementing the core Refinement Agent functionality with the ability to process approved review comments and make targeted code modifications through Tree-sitter based understanding.